Canada PR and IRCC processing times

 - The live IRCC tool on canada.ca is the only authoritative source; the table below is a dated snapshot.

-Snapshot dated:May 2026.
-The figures below are illustrative planning estimates for orientation only.
+Snapshot dated:AugustĀ 2026 (IRCC figures last updated 10 August 2026).
+The figures below are planning estimates for orientation only.
 For the current time on your specific application and country, use the live IRCC processing-times tool on canada.ca, which remains the authoritative source.

-The table below is a clearly dated reference of IRCC processing times across the major immigration lines.
+IRCC processing times are the estimated number of months Immigration, Refugees and Citizenship Canada takes to finish an application, and the table below is a clearly dated reference across the major immigration lines.
 Treat every figure as an approximate planning estimate rather than a deadline.
-These times move constantly and depend heavily on your country and the specific stream.
+These times move constantly and depend heavily on your country and the specific stream, from Express Entry and Provincial Nominee Programs to a study permit or visitor visa.
 Before you rely on any timeline, confirm it against the live IRCC processing-times tool.

 |---|---|---|